stghn/stghn.github.io/README.md

 ## Publications
-### Journal Publications
+### Journal Publications and Conference Proceedings
 - Nadri, S., Sadeghi-Sefidmazgi, A., Zamani, P., Ghorbani, G. R., and **Toghiani, S.** (2023). **Implementation of Feed Efficiency in Iranian Holstein Breeding Program**.
 Animals, 13(7), 1216. https://doi.org/10.3390/ani13071216
-- Sumreddee, P., Ling, A., **Toghiani, S.**, Hay, E. H., Hartono, E., Aggrey, S. E., and Rekaya, R. (2022, December). **Estimation of old and new inbreeding and their effects on growth traits using pedigree and genomic information**.
+- Sumreddee, P., Ling, A., **Toghiani, S.**, Hay, E. H., Hartono, E., Aggrey, S. E., and Rekaya, R. (2022). **Estimation of old and new inbreeding and their effects on growth traits using pedigree and genomic information**.
 In Proceedings of 12th World Congress on Genetics Applied to Livestock Production (WCGALP) pp. 952-955.
 Wageningen Academic Publishers. https://doi.org/10.3920/978-90-8686-940-4_224
-- Hay, E., **Toghiani, S.**, Roberts, A. J., Paim, T., Kuehn, L. A., and Blackburn, H. D. (2022, December). **Genetic architecture of a composite beef cattle population**.
+- Hay, E., **Toghiani, S.**, Roberts, A. J., Paim, T., Kuehn, L. A., and Blackburn, H. D. (2022). **Genetic architecture of a composite beef cattle population**.
 In Proceedings of 12th World Congress on Genetics Applied to Livestock Production (WCGALP) pp. 826-829.
 Wageningen Academic Publishers. https://doi.org/10.3920/978-90-8686-940-4_193
 - Hay, E., **Toghiani, S.**, Roberts, A. J., Paim, T., Kuehn, L. A., and Blackburn, H. D. (2022). **Genetic architecture of a composite beef cattle population**. *Journal of Animal Science*, 100(9), 1–13. https://doi.org/10.1093/jas/skac230
 - Mahnani, A., Sadeghi-Sefidmazgi, A., Ansari-Mahyari, S., Ghiasi, H., and **Toghiani, S.** (2022). **Genetic analysis of retained placenta and its association with reproductive disorder, production, and fertility traits of Iranian Holstein dairy cows**. *Theriogenology* 189: 59-63.  https://doi.org/10.1016/j.theriogenology.2022.04.008
 - **Toghiani, S.**, and VanRaden, P. (2021). **National Index Correlations and Actual vs. Expected Use of Foreign Sires**. *Interbull Bulletin*, (56), 52-59.